-Residents of Siena are passionate about horse racing.
-They hold competitions twice a year—on July 2 to honor Madonna of Provenzano and on August 16 for the Virgin Mary's Assumption.
+Siena horse races are what Siena residents are passionate about the most.
+They hold competitions twice a year; on July 2nd to honor Madonna of Provenzano and on August 16th, in honor of the Virgin Mary's Assumption.
 Both events take place at the Piazza del Campo and attract thousands of visitors.

 The 17 existing contrade are: Eagle, Snail, Wave, Panther, Forest, Tortoise, Owl, Unicorn, Shell, Tower, Ram, Caterpillar, Dragon, Giraffe, Porcupine, She-Wolf and the Goose.
 Each group has its emblem and colors.
 The flags and emblems are displayed along the streets long before the beginning of the race.

-On the day of the race, each contrada is blessing its horse at about 3 p.m., and then all horses gather for the parade with over 600 participants, that marches through the city center.
-At 5 p.m. the parade arrives to the Piazza del Campo, where the race is supposed to start.
+On the day of the race, each contrada blesses its horse at about 3 pm, and then all the horses gather for the parade with over 600 participants, and march through the city center.
+At 5 pm, the parade arrives to the Piazza del Campo, where the race commences.

 The race course that circles the Piazza del Campo is covered with a thick layer of dirt.
 The jockeys who ride bareback run for three laps.
 The whole race usually lasts for about 90 seconds.
 Sometimes jockeys get thrown off the horses during the turns which often leads to serious injuries.